SBA business acquisition loans

 - Interest rate – 5.5% to 7.5% is the current typical range for most SBA loans.

 - Guarantee fee – Up to 3.75% of the loan amount.
 Paid one-time at closing.
 In addition, there is a .546% guarantee fee paid on an ongoing basis.
+This fee is being waived during until September 2021 as part of a Covid relief bill.

 - Third-party service fees – For an acquisition loan, the SBA must have a business valuation completed.
 Typically cost around $3,000.
 In addition, borrowers acquiring real estate must have an environmental study done on the property, and an appraisal of the value of the real estate.
 These two services will cost around $3,000 each as well.